RedefiningWomeninTech/av-docs/setups/streaming/single-person/readme.md

 * SlingStudio
 * iOS or Android device

 Since this is a single person the camera mic will likely be enough.
+Uless you have a PA system as well.
+Then you will need the mixer and headset mic or lapel mic.

-SlingStuidio will strem to the service of your choise.
+SlingStuidio will stream to the service of your choise.

 The iOS or Android device will run the StreamStudio mobile application to manage the StreamStudio hub.